OverviewFeaturesHow It WorksPricingDemoFAQJoin

 • Homework — student completes the test on their own device before a teacher-set deadline.
 Honest Input™ active, autocorrect fully disabled.

 No other tool in this category covers all four modes from a single word list with a unified grade record.
-That is the gap Ezergrade was designed to fill — for homeschool homeschool co-ops, microschools, tutors, and schools of any size that need spelling assessment handled completely, not partially.
+That is the gap Ezergrade was designed to fill — for homeschool families, co-ops, microschools, tutors, and schools of any size that need spelling assessment handled completely, not partially.

 See the full Ezergrade feature set on the features page, read how a live test works on the live spelling test page, go deeper on the Spelling Test Buddy alternative, or view pricing to compare plans.